popgengui/agestrucnb/README.md

     For more details about the program, see the manual.pdf file distributed with the program.
-Briefly, our program is a GUI front end that incorporates the simulation and LDNe based population genetics functions provided by Tiago Antao's python program at https://github.com/tiagoantao/agestructurene.git,
+Briefly, our program is a GUI front end that incorporates the simulation and LDNe-based population genetics functions provided by Tiago Antao's python program at https://github.com/tiagoantao/agestructurene.git,
-    enhanced by multiple methods for population and loci subsampling when performing LD-based Ne and Nb estimations from genepop file inputs.
+    enhanced by multiple methods for population and loci subsampling when performing LD-based Nb estimations from genepop file inputs.
 It also provides plotting facilities to show estimate distributions and regression lines.

-    The program uses multi-processing to allow an arbitrary number of simultaneous simulations, LD-based Nb and Ne estimations, and plotting interfaces.
-Further, within simulations, it can run simulation replicates simultaneously, and, within Ne or Nb estimation sessions, it allows simultaneously running genepop-file population sections.
+    The program uses multi-processing to allow an arbitrary number of simultaneous simulations, LD-based Nb estimations, and plotting interfaces.
+Further, within simulations, it can run simulation replicates simultaneously, and, within Nb estimation sessions, it allows simultaneously running genepop-file population sections.

     The core functionality for simulation is provided by the python simuPOP